Astana Anyar bombing: Responses

-Detachment 88 officer Police Grand Commissioner Aswin Siregar asked the public to not panic and assured that the police are investigating the incident.
+Detachment 88 officer Police Grand Commissioner Aswin Siregar asked the public not to panic and assured that the police were investigating the incident.
 West Java Governor Ridwan Kamil and Head of West Java Regional Police Police Inspector General Suntana visited the location to monitor the situation.
 Police stations elsewhere in the country heightened their alertness and increased their guard in response to the attack.

-Ridwan Kamil requested public to not share the pictures and videos of the bombing.
+Ridwan Kamil requested the public not to share pictures or videos of the bombing.

 The Indonesian Solidarity Party issued a statement condemning the terrorist act.
 The ruling party, Indonesian Democratic Party of Struggle, also issued a condemnation statement and urged the Police to investigate the incident completely.

 Executive Office of the President of the Republic of Indonesia issued a condemnation statement.
-In revelation of the perpetrator's motive was to protest the recently passed 2022 Indonesia Criminal Code, the office also issued additional statement to urge the people who disagree with the law to apply for the judicial review to the Constitutional Court, not by committing bombing or attacking the government authorities.
+In revelation that the perpetrator's motive was to protest the recently passed 2022 Indonesia Criminal Code, the office issued an additional statement to urge the people who disagree with the law to apply for the judicial review to the Constitutional Court, not to commit bombings or attack government authorities.

 A condemnation statement was also issued by the People's Consultative Assembly.

-Major Islamic mass organization Nahdhlatul Ulama and Muhammadiyah and Indonesian Ulema Council (MUI) condemned the attack.
+Major Islamic mass organizations such as Nahdlatul Ulama and Muhammadiyah as well as Indonesian Ulema Council (MUI) condemned the attack.

 People's Representative Council member from the Democratic Party Santoso publicly mocked the BNPT for being inept and ineffective in combating terrorism and its inability to prevent the attack.
 In addition, he also mocked the Indonesian State Intelligence Agency (BIN) for its failure in preventing the attack, as both agencies are supposed to provide intelligence to deter terrorism.
 He requested that both agencies increase their capabilities to prevent future attacks.
 Another People's Representative Council member from the Indonesian Democratic Party of Struggle, Bambang Wuryanto, criticized the BIN, BNPT, and National Police for their intelligence failure and ineffectiveness of their deradicalization program.
-He also called for the formation of a proposal for an extensive internal security law, similar to the laws that existed in another country.
+He also called for the formation of a proposal for an extensive internal security law, similar to the laws that existed in other countries.
 Vice President Ma'ruf Amin also requested these agencies to evaluate the deradicalization program and also requested the MUI to reactivate and intensified the MUI Task Force for Counterterrorism to assist the law enforcement and promoting the moderate Islam to counter the Islamic extremism.

 Minister of Religious Affairs, Yaqut Cholil Qoumas, condemned the attack.
 He appreciated the Police for swiftly identifying the perpetrator and stopping further speculation on the perpetrator and his motive.
 He asked the public to combat terrorism together with the government.
 He requested for the people to prioritize dialogue for reaching agreement over disagreement, and not to use force or terror to express the disagreement and/or forcing another people into agreement or submission.